Connecting the escape fraction of Lyman-alpha and Lyman-continuum photons in star-forming galaxies at $\mathbf{z\simeq 4-5}$: Data and Sample Selection

 \section{Data and Sample Selection}

 Our sample of star-forming galaxies is drawn from the VANDELS ESO public spectroscopic survey final data release (DR4, \citealt{garilli+21}).
 The VANDELS survey used the VIMOS spectrograph \citep{le-fevre+03} installed on the ESO {\it Very Large Telescope} (VLT) to obtain ultra-deep spectra of 2087 galaxies at red-optical wavelengths ($4800$ \AA $\ <\lambda<10000$ \AA) in the Chandra Deep Field South (CDFS) and UKIDSS Ultra Deep Survey (UDS) fields \citep{mclure+18, pentericci+18}.
-The vast majority of VANDELS targets were main-sequence star-forming galaxies at $2.4\leq z \leq 7.0$, for which the ultra-deep ($20-80$ hour integration) VIMOS spectra cover the rest-frame far-ultraviolet (FUV), enabling measurements of the {\lya} line \citep[e.g.,][]{cullen+20}.
+The vast majority of VANDELS targets were main-sequence star-forming galaxies at $2.4\leq z \leq 7.0$, for which the ultra-deep ($20-80$ hour integration) VIMOS spectra\footnote{The VANDELS observations used the MR grism$+$GG475 order sorting filter with 1 arcsec slit widths.
+Approximately $90\%$ of the observations had seeing of $\:\lesssim1$ arcsec.} cover the rest-frame far-ultraviolet (FUV), enabling measurements of the {\lya} line \citep[e.g.,][]{cullen+20}.
 Full details of the survey design and target selection can be found in \citet{mclure+18}.

 All galaxies targeted in VANDELS benefit from deep, multi-wavelength imaging data covering the observed wavelength range $0.38~\mu \mathrm{m} \lesssim \lambda_{\rm{obs}}~\lesssim~4.5~\mu \mathrm{m}$.
 Approximately half of the VANDELS sample lies within the CANDELS GOODS-S and UDS \emph{Hubble Space Telescope} (HST) imaging footprint \citep{koekemoer+11, grogin+11}, for which we adopt the photometry from \cite{guo+13} and \cite{galametz+13}, respectively.
 The other half of the sample lies outside the CANDELS footprint, but benefits from wider-area, primarily ground-based optical/nearIR imaging.
 For this study we adopt the updated VANDELS photometry catalogues described in \citet{garilli+21} and publicly released as part of DR4.
 Crucially, in addition to optical/near-IR data, the full VANDELS sample benefits from deep, deconfused {\it Spitzer} IRAC photometry at 3.6 $\mu \mathrm{m}$ and 4.5~$\mu \mathrm{m}$.
 As discussed below, it is the photometric excess at 3.6 $\mu \mathrm{m}$ that provides our measurement of {\halpha} line flux, with the 4.5 $\mu \mathrm{m}$ photometry providing a long-wavelength (emission-line free) anchor for the SED fitting.